YuanpengL/YuanpengL.github.io/_pages/about.md

 My work lies at the intersection of **architectural geometry**, **computational design**, **structural optimization**, and **digital fabrication**, aiming to leverage geometric insights and computational power to advance architectural and engineering applications.

-During my PhD, I developed computational frameworks for **approximating free-form surfaces with repetitive elements** to achieve cost-effective fabrication.
+During my PhD, I developed computational frameworks for **approximating free-form surfaces with repetitive elements** to enable cost-effective fabrication.
 These include:
 - reducing individually the number of distinct beams, panels, or joints within a given structure through **clustering and optimization**;
 - approximating complex free-form surfaces using equivalent regular triangle panels in a **mesh-growth** manner; and
 - simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.